 The doctoral program in Technology & Operations Management prepares students to conduct important research on a broad range of issues in operations and innovation.
 Faculty in the Technology & Operations Management Unit are trained in various disciplinary areas including operations research, operations management, economics, engineering, and organizational behavior.
 Faculty and doctoral students' research addresses managerially-relevant problems, integrating discipline-based theory with rigorous research methods.
+Many faculty and doctoral students work in collaboration with industry partners, giving them a unique perspective on academic research and the ability to test their ideas in the field.

 →Read collaboration profile